 10.1 Interconnection Customers in a Queue Cluster.

-(a) RNUs and LDNUs.
+(a) RNUs, LOPNUs, and LDNUs.
 The Interconnection Studies will establish Interconnection Customers’ Current Cost Responsibility, Maximum Cost Responsibility, and Maximum Cost Exposure consistent with the cost allocations described in Section 8.
 The CAISO will adjust Interconnection Customers’ cost responsibilities as described in this GIDAP.
 Interconnection Customers will post Interconnection Financial Security based on their Current Cost Responsibility.

-(b) ADNUs.
+(b) AOPNUs and ADNUs.
 Interconnection Customers selecting Option (A) do not post Interconnection Financial Security for ADNUs.
+All Interconnection Customers do not post Interconnection Financial Security for AOPNUs.
 The Current Cost Responsibility provided in the Phase I Interconnection Studies establishes the basis for the initial Interconnection Financial Security Posting under Section 11.2.
 For Interconnection Customers selecting Option (B), the Phase II Interconnection Studies shall refresh the Current Cost Responsibility for ADNUs and shall provide the basis for second and third Interconnection Financial Postings as specified in Section 11.

-The ADNU cost estimates provided in any Interconnection Study report are estimates only and do not provide a maximum value for cost responsibility to an Interconnection Customer for ADNUs.
+The ADNU and AOPNU cost estimates provided in any Interconnection Study report are estimates only and do not provide a maximum value for cost responsibility to an Interconnection Customer for ADNUs or AOPNUs.
 However, subsequent to the Interconnection Customer’s receipt of its Phase II Interconnection Study report, an Interconnection Customer having selected Option (B) may have its ADNUs adjusted in the reassessment process undertaken under Section 7.4.
 Accordingly, for such Interconnection Customers, the most recent annual reassessment undertaken under Section 7.4 shall provide the most recent cost estimates for the Interconnection Customer’s ADNUs.

 10.2 Interconnection Customers in the Independent Study Process.